In the shadow

 Another set of eagles which can be found today at the Bronx Zoo, once adorned the First Avenue overpass in Bay Ridge, Brooklyn.
 Although less famous, Preiss, being from Brooklyn, may have been aware of these as well.

 Preiss seems to be telling us to find the eagle, but which eagle?
-The eagles on Ellis Island are the closest to the Statue of Liberty, but there’s also an eagle in Battery Park staring out at the statue.
+The eagles on Ellis Island are the closest to the Statue of Liberty, but the most prominent is the eagle in Battery Park staring out at the statue.
 If we’re going to narrow the search we need more information.

 The bird’s hanging legs, the coloring and the shape of the wings tell us that this is a seagull with the head of an eagle.

-There are a pair Grand Central eagles at the Vanderbilt Mansion on the shore of Long Island, a pair of Penn Station Eagles at the US Merchant Marine Academy on the shore in Kings Point, Long Island.
-There was another Grand Central eagle in Kings Point in the 80’s but it is now over the Grand Central west entrance.
+There are a pair Grand Central eagles at the Vanderbilt Mansion on the shore of Long Island and a pair of Penn Station Eagles at the US Merchant Marine Academy on the shore in Kings Point, Long Island.
+There was another Grand Central eagle in Kings Point in the 80’s but it is now over the west entrance of Grand Central.

 *Note: In a Facebook group someone pointed out the resemblance of the arm on the right to the shape of Long Island.
-It isn’t a great match and it could just be a coincidence, but it’s consistent with the direction the puzzle so I included it just for fun.
+It isn’t very precise and isn’t the kind of clue I give much weight or value, but it is consistent with the direction the puzzle so I included it just for fun.

 Battery Park – East Coast Memorial

-If we’re looking for an eagle along the shoreline, it would be obvious to look at the eagle in the East Coast Memorial that stares out at the Statue of Liberty from Battery Park.
+If we’re looking for an eagle along the shoreline, it would be obvious to look at the eagle in the East Coast Memorial which is location where the ferries from Ellis Island board and it stares out at the Statue of Liberty from Battery Park.

 Dedicated in 1963, this memorial commemorates those soldiers, sailors, Marines, coast guardsmen, merchant mariners and airmen who met their deaths in the service of their country in the western waters of the Atlantic Ocean during World War II.
 The monument was commissioned by the American Battle Monuments Commission (ABMC) created by President Franklin D. Roosevelt.
-In her daily writings, Eleanor Roosevelt had championed the need for west and east coast monuments.
+In her daily newspaper column, Eleanor Roosevelt championed the need for west and east coast monuments during her visit to the US Merchant Marine Academy.

 United States Merchant Marine